 - General Prevention Programs: The UIW Police Department officers patrol buildings, parking areas and other open areas to help in the deterrence of crime.
-The UIW Police Department provides after-hour escorts to students and employees. - "Civilian Response to an Active Shooter Event (C.R.A.S.E)": C.R.A.S.E is a community/individual based program for the response to an active shooter event as well as other emergencies.
+The UIW Police Department provides after-hour escorts to students and employees. - Civilian Response to an Active Shooter Event (C.R.A.S.E): C.R.A.S.E is a community/individual based program for the response to an active shooter event as well as other emergencies.
 Topics discussed will be the "Run, Hide, Fight" philosophy, history of active shooter events, and will provide an open forum for discussion.
-Hosted by UIW Police Department. - "Stay Smart, Stay Safe": A program designed to provide safety awareness and to educate students about which agency to report certain situations.
-Hosted by International Students & Scholar Services includes representatives from the FBI, DHS, UIW Police Department, and UIW's Title IX Director. - "Film and Conversations about Domestic Violence and Sexual Assault": A film on domestic violence and sexual assault, accompanied by a discussion with community leaders and resources.
-Hosted by Graduate Research Librarian/Title IX Deputy Coordinator. - "Leadership and Choices": A presentation for students that includes a review of the policies in the UIW Student Handbook, reviewing definitions, signs, symptoms, prevention, and reporting on issues of alcohol, drugs, social media and posting, behavior on and off campus, sexual misconduct, bystander intervention, resources, and reporting.
+Hosted by UIW Police Department. - Mental Resiliency: A program designed to provide information to students, staff, and faculty on what to expect after a traumatic event, and information on how to seek help.
+Hosted by UIW Police Department. - Film and Conversations about Domestic Violence and Sexual Assault: A film on domestic violence and sexual assault, accompanied by a discussion with community leaders and resources.
+Hosted by Graduate Research Librarian/Title IX Deputy Coordinator. - Leadership and Choices: A presentation for students that includes a review of the policies in the UIW Student Handbook, reviewing definitions, signs, symptoms, prevention, and reporting on issues of alcohol, drugs, social media and posting, behavior on and off campus, sexual misconduct, bystander intervention, resources, and reporting.
 Hosted by Judicial Educator.

-- "Operation Identification": Operation Identification is a program providing information on various methods of marking and identifying valuable property (textbooks, computers etc.) and recording of identifying information (make, model, serial number).
-Should a theft occur, this is the first information that a police officer will need to investigate the crime.
-Hosted by UIW Police Department. - "Burglary and Theft Prevention": A presentation designed to provide our community with the proper education and awareness for utilizing preventive measures to reduce the opportunity for criminal acts to occur.
+- Burglary and Theft Prevention: A presentation designed to provide our community with the proper education and awareness for utilizing preventive measures to reduce the opportunity for criminal acts to occur.
 Thefts of backpacks, purses, laptops, phones, and other electronic gadgets are the most prevalent crime on campus.
 By working with the police and following a few common-sense recommendations, you can significantly reduce the chances of a thief stealing University or personal property.
-Hosted by UIW Police Department. - "Rape Aggression Defense (R.A.D)": R.A.D is a self-defense program that offers programs for women, children, men, and seniors.
-These offerings provide a truly holistic approach to self-defense education, supporting the necessity of continuous learning.
-Each of these programs includes educational components comprised of lecture, discussion, physical resistive strategies.
-All of which are facilitated by certified R.A.D.
-Instructors supported by a network of dedicated professionals who honor one another's student through our unique Lifetime Return and Practice Policy.
-Hosted by UIW Police Department and Student Wellness Center. - "StormReady": The National Weather Service StormReady Program helps arm America's communities with the communication and safety skills needed to save lives and property before, during and after the event.
+Hosted by UIW Police Department. - StormReady: The National Weather Service StormReady Program helps arm America's communities with the communication and safety skills needed to save lives and property before, during and after the event.
 StormReady helps community leaders and emergency managers strengthen local safety programs.
 StormReady communities, counties, Indian nations, universities and colleges, military bases, government sites, commercial enterprises and other groups are better prepared to save lives from the onslaught of severe weather through advanced planning, education, and awareness.
 No community is storm proof, but StormReady can help communities save lives.
-Hosted by Emergency Health Safety and Risk Management. - "Car Care Clinic": Car Care Clinics are annual events that provide a vehicle safety check free of charge.
+Hosted by Emergency Health Safety and Risk Management. - Car Care Clinic: Car Care Clinics are annual events that provide a vehicle safety check free of charge.
 Equipment such as lights, windshield wiper blades, windshield washer fluid, tire pressure and oil condition are checked.
 The purpose of the events is to provide a basic safety check for vehicles prior to leaving campus for an extended break.
-Hosted by UIW Police Department and local auto service stations. - "Oct-SOBER-fest": Oct-SOBER-fest is an annual event centered on reducing underage drinking, binge drinking and driving while intoxicated including the physical and legal consequences surrounding each.
-Participants are encouraged to participate in hands on demonstrations using "Drunk Goggles" allowing individuals the opportunity to experience the dangers of impairment from drugs and alcohol without suffering the real consequences.
-Hosted by Student Success and UIW Police Department. - "Personal Safety": A presentation providing information to help increase "situational awareness" while on and off campus, recognizing potential threats and hazards as well as suspicious activity.
+Hosted by UIW Police Department and local auto service stations. - Personal Safety: A presentation providing information to help increase "situational awareness" while on and off campus, recognizing potential threats and hazards as well as suspicious activity.
 Self-defense options, tools and techniques are discussed including the pros and cons of each.
-Hosted by UIW Police Department.
+Hosted by UIW Police Department. - Stalking 101: A presentation designed to give a basic understanding of Stalking and some tips on how to handle it.
+Hosted by UIW Police Department